Naoghuman/articles/SokubanFX/01_Setup-the-project.md

 ---

 It seems there are many points which should be updated in the project template.
-For me it needs 12min - 15min and all things are done and the project with above listed advantages :smile: is ready.
+For me it takes 10min and all things are done and the project with above listed advantages :smile: is ready.